alvarezloaiciga/webchat/README.md

         customerMessageLinkText: string, // Text color for links sent by the end user
         customerMessageBackground: string, // Message bubble color for links sent by the end user
         attachmentMessageColor: string, // Color used for icon, text and border of a file attachment message.
-        transcriptBackground: string, // Background color for the chat transcript
+        transcriptBackground: string, // Background color for the chat window
         typingIndicatorForeground: string, // Foreground of the typing indicator gradient.
 Flashes with `typingIndicatorBackground`
         typingIndicatorBackground: string, // Background of the typing indicator gradient.
 Flashes with `typingIndicatorForeground`
       }